History of rent control in England and Wales: Protection from eviction

-Rent Regulation 1965 to 1989
+Rent regulation 1965 to 1989

 A new rent system 1965 to 1971

-The Labour Government elected in 1964 had pledged to repeal the 1957 Rent Act. lt was clearly impossible to re-impose rent control in a simple way.
+The Labour Government elected in 1964 had pledged to repeal the Rent Act 1957.
+It was clearly impossible to re-impose rent control in a simple way.
 A Committee on Housing in Greater London under the chairmanship of Sir Milner Holland, QC, reported in March 1965.
 They found that there was "an acute shortage of rented housing in London and many difficulties and hardships arising from it".
 This was not a situation peculiar to London.
 They observed that neither rigid control nor piecemeal and haphazard decontrol could relieve the situation and that any new system of control (or regulation) should provide that rents in future should be subject to periodic review.

 In this situation and in these circumstances came a new piece of legislation that was a major turning point.
 Richard Crossman, Lord Goodman, who became President of the Institute of Rent Officers and others claimed paternity rights.

-The Rent Act 1965 introduced the Rent Officer Service.
+The Rent Act 1965 (c.
+75) introduced the Rent Officer Service.
 The Ministry of Housing and Local Government, which later became part of the Department of the Environment, and then Department of the Environment, Transport and the Regions, was responsible for setting up the administrative arrangements and the appointment of the first Rent Officers, in England and Wales.
 Appointments were made by the "proper officer" a designated official in each local authority (usually the chief executive or senior legal executive of the county council or of each London borough who was responsible for providing accommodation, for supervision and disciplinary matters.
 The service was funded from central government by grant claims.